• search

 Deir Abu maker (St. Makarous)

 This monastery is located 4 km from the Alexandria Desert Road and consists of many remains from a much larger site.
 The importance of this place today arises from the fact that it is here that St Makarios (the son of An Egyptian priest who lived here in 330 AD) became the spiritual leader of the Christian hermits and monks in the area.
-He was buried in the monastery and later about nine patriarchs were also buried in the same monastery.
+He was buried in the monastery, and later, about nine patriarchs were also buried in the same monastery.

 Deir Anba Bishoy (St. Bishoi)